Nova-Committee/beehave/README.md

 # Beehave

 A server-side only fabric mod that provide information about beehives and bees.
 This is a Fabric mod, [Fabric API](https://modrinth.com/mod/fabric-api) is required.

 Recommend to use along with [MoreBeeInfo](https://modrinth.com/mod/morebeeinfo).

+Thank strrraicato_ for the name "Beehave" provided by them.

 ## Main feature